emilyruby/manifestoo/ukip.md

 * Stop paying tuition fees for courses which do not lead to at least two thirds of students into a graduate level job.
 * Cease offering EU nationals student loans once we use the EU.
+* Extend the primary school day by offering wrap-around childcare from 8am to 6pm during term time.

 ## Environment and Animal Cruelty